 Want To Refinance Your Home Loan With Record Low Rates?
 Get Ready For A Hefty Fee

-Millions of Americans are refinancing their mortgages to save money as superlow interest rates have created a rare financial bright spot amid the pandemic.
+Millions of Americans are refinancing their mortgages to save money as superlow interest rates create a rare financial bright spot amid the pandemic.

-The fee will be charged by Fannie Mae and Freddie Mac, which guarantee about half of all mortgages in the country, even though they exist largely behind the scenes.
-The government-sponsored enterprises, Fannie and Freddie, were created by the government decades ago to keep the market stable.
+The fee will be charged by Fannie Mae and Freddie Mac, which guarantee about half of all mortgages in the country.
+The government-sponsored enterprises, Fannie and Freddie, were created separately decades ago to keep the market stable.
 Their loan guarantees make banks more willing to loan money.

 Many experts say the new fee could discourage homeowners from refinancing.